-Air transportation; passport and visa/immigration fees; personal items such as premium alcoholic beverages, Internet, laundry, etc.; fuel surcharge may apply.
+Air transportation; passport and visa/immigration fees; optional extensions; personal items such as premium alcoholic beverages, Internet, laundry, etc.; fuel surcharge may apply.

 Photos ©: Stewart Cohen (walrus); Ralph Lee Hopkins (polar bear and cub, whale, seal, ice arch); Sven-Olof Lindblad (Zodiac); Michael S. Nolan (fox, house)